likchun/CUHK-comp-neuro-project/README.md

 Download this repository to obtain:
 - Source code of simulation program
-- Python scripts for figures
+- Python scripts for data analyses and figures